OSGeo/gdal/doc/source/development/rfc/rfc89_sql_logging_callback.rst

 in case of prepared queries the actual SQL after parameter substitutions should be sent.

-The callback may provide additional information about the executed
+The callback will provide additional information about the executed query (if available):
-query:

 - error string message
 - number of affected/retrieved records

-Further research is necessary to determine if the following information could be also provided:

 - time taken to execute the query

 Example API: